Higher Laminations and Affine Buildings: Introduction

 \item A better understanding of the structure of the cluster algebra on the space $\A_{G,S}$ should in particular lead to a better understanding of its symmetries.
 These symmetries are expected to be a higher analogue of the mapping class group.
 One of our motivations for a geometric definition of laminations was to obtain some understanding of the higher mapping class group.
 It is possible that higher laminations can be used as a tool to study of the higher mapping class group and its dynamics in the way that laminations are used to study the mapping class group.

 \item One hopes to construct length functions associated to laminations on higher Teichmuller space.
-One approach might be to define them by studying asymptotics of canonical functions on higher Teichmuller space.
-This could lead to a better understanding of the geometry of representation varieties.
+One approach might be to identify them with asymptotics of canonical functions on higher Teichmuller space.
+This could lead to a better understanding of the geometric structures that higher Teichmuller space parameterizes.

 \item The study of positive configurations of points inside the affine building for $G$ is related to counting tensor product multiplicities for representations of $\vG$.
-Positive configurations of points inside the affine building also seem to be in bijection with Satake fibers \cite{K}.
+Positive configurations of points inside the affine building are in bijection with components of Satake fibers (this follows from work of Goncharov-Shen \cite{GS} building on work of Kamnitzer \cite{K}, though their perspective is slightly different; we explain the relationship in section 5.7).

 \item Positive configurations of points in the affine building are new objects in the geometry of the affine building.
 They are fairly rigid, they can be parameterized, and they are of a tropical nature, unlike general configurations of points in the affine buliding.
 There should be a duality pairing between positive configurations for Langlands dual groups which encapsulates rich geometric structure. \end{enumerate}